rlt3/scribble/README.md

 a check must be made to verify setup hasn't already completed (for subsequent execution) in the REPL.

-ABI:
+## ABI

 - There are two stacks: the normal execution stack that gets updated when the CPU executes `push` or `pop` instructions and the data stack which holds all the values of the program.

 - Data stack needs to be allocated and the pointers to its head is placed on the execution stack.

 - Because all data related to the runtime of the program is on the data stack, doing runtime patching of the process is more feasible.
 For example, the regular stack may be freely trampled upon to do any of the numerous ancillary tasks of the runtime like reading input or replacing definitions.
 No non-Scribble task will ever touch the Scribble data-stack, therefore we may pause execution and allow for real-time replacement of functions without destroying any runtime variables and values.

 - All Scribble related stack manipulations occur on the data stack.
 Calls and other PC-modifying instructions within Scribble may use the execution stack.

 - Procedure arguments are hard to think about right now.
 What I do know is that we are semi-constrained to the C ABI because that is kinda how the LLVM IR is made.
 But because we can have two stacks, we can skirt some of the rules there.
 (The only exception is FFI calls, which demands us to save state of the stack.)
 My initial leanings are that arguments to a procedure are placed in registers like x86.

 - Heap allocation is something interesting to consider.
 I am thinking that heap allocation is simply allocating a small, runtime-bounds-checked stack.
 So, if we wanted dynamic strings, then we start by allocating some small stack and increased it as needed, but ultimately just pushing and popping characters onto the stack.